 (c) a statement to the effect that failure to comply with the notice will result in the vehicle being impounded by operation of section 79BCE(2).

-(7) If the alleged offender is a responsible person for 2 or more other vehicles, the surrender alternative vehicle notice must specify only one of them as the alternative vehicle, being the one decided by the member of the Police Force issuing the notice.
+(7) If the alleged offender is a responsible person for 2 or more other vehicles, the surrender alternative vehicle notice must specify only one of them as the alternative vehicle, being the one decided by the police officer issuing the notice.

 [Section 79BCD inserted by No. 20 of 2010 s.
-6.]
+6; amended by No. 8 of 2012 s.
+37.]

 79BCE.
 Surrender alternative vehicle notice, consequences of